mre-code/groovysql/README.md

 The dbClass parameter is entirely optional as the dbScheme will automatically set a default dbClass.
 Setting dbClass will override the default.
 There is no command line option to set dbClass.

+The dbAuthentication parameter supports various authentication approaches and is formatted as a colon-separated string as follows:

+     azure:key-vault-name:key
+     gcp:secret-name
+     aws:secret-id
+     keypair:<private-key-file-name>

 A common use case is to use a Config file with dbScheme, dbHost, dbName, and dbOptions specified and leverage the `--authentication` option to handle the authentication aspect.